Our partners and sponsors

 On national fundraising days, when we collect donations for the victims of large-scale disasters, we are also supported by a group of private German Swiss radio stations.

-Fourteen private radios have banded together to form Privatradios pro Glückskette (PPG) – Private Radios for Swiss Solidarity – an association that actively supports our appeals.
+Fifteen private radios have banded together to form Privatradios pro Glückskette (PPG) – Private Radios for Swiss Solidarity – an association that actively supports our appeals.
 This helps us to reach even more radio listeners.

 By joining forces, we can achieve more than if we operate alone.